alpacahq/user-docs/content/about-us/_index.md

 ## Who We Are

-Alpaca Securities is a FINRA member and SEC registered broker-dealer that launched in early 2018 to serve the needs of the growing community of software developers and technology-minded individuals.
+Alpaca started in 2015 as a pure technology company building a database solution for unstructured data, initially visual data and ultimately time-series data.
+We then launched an API-first commission-free stock trading platform in early 2018 to serve the needs of the growing community of software developers and technology-minded individuals.
 We offer a robust, user-friendly API which can be used to automate your trading and investing of U.S. equities.

 Alpaca's team consists of developers, traders, and brokerage business specialists, who collectively have decades of financial services and technology industry experience at organizations such as FINRA, IBM, EMC, Greenplum,